Tomcat13/SportsAnalytics/README.md

 Email: reedyt22@gmail.com

 ## Projects
 Some projects I have worked on are confidential in nature, so I will not be able to share specific code or details.
 If possible, I will give a brief description.
+To see other non-sport specific projects, check out my other repositories.

 #### CSAS 2026 Data Challenge - Curling
 Stay tuned!
 This is getting started, so no code is available yet.
 For more info: https://statds.org/events/csas2026/challenge.html